-General Data t-RFMOs Data collection Requirements IATTC ICCAT ЮТС WCPFC Standards for data collection Minimum Details Others Characteristics of any attached buoy or positioning equipment 1.
-GPS, SHERPE type; 2.
-Satellite with eco-sounder; 3.
-Satellite with no eco-sunder; 4.
-Other E.g. GPS, sounder, etc. If no electronic device is associated to the FAD, note this absence of equipment Serial number required Given by the buoy model
+General Data t-RFMOs Data collection Requirements IATTC ICCAT ютс WCPFC Standards for data collection Minimum Details Others Characteristics of any attached buoy or positioning equipment with acc sounder: 3 Satellite with no E.g. GPS, sounder, etc. If no electronic device is associated to the FAD, note this absence of equipment Serial number required - Given by the buoy model